andrew-chang-dewitt/pyspec/README.md

 Giving the `-v` or `--verbose` flag will show the individual test results if all tests in the group pass.
-Without the flag, the first line of the results will instead look like `This is a test group: ok`.
+Without the flag, the first line of the results will instead look like `This is a test group: ok` and the lines for each individual test will be supressed.

 An added benefit of the CLI is that it generates some small statistics on the test results, if you're interested.